 In this Act unless the context requires otherwise —

-“appointed member” means a member referred to in section 6(1)(a);
+appointed member means a member referred to in section 6(1)(a);

-“Art Gallery” means the art gallery referred to in section 4A;
+Art Gallery means the art gallery referred to in section 4A;

-“Board” means the board referred to in section 5(1);
+Board means the board referred to in section 5(1);

-“chairman” means the chairman of the Board;
+chairman means the chairman of the Board;

-“Council” means the Council of the Foundation;
+Council means the Council of the Foundation;

-“Director” means the Director of the Art Gallery appointed under section 16;
+Director means the Director of the Art Gallery appointed under section 16;

-“Foundation” means The Art Gallery of Western Australia Foundation established under this Act;
+Foundation means The Art Gallery of Western Australia Foundation established under this Act;

-“member” means a member of the Board constituted under section 6(1) and includes the chairman and vice chairman;
+member means a member of the Board constituted under section 6(1) and includes the chairman and vice chairman;

-“proclaimed date” means the date fixed by proclamation for the coming into operation of the Art Gallery Act Amendment Act 1978 1;
+proclaimed date means the date fixed by proclamation for the coming into operation of the Art Gallery Act Amendment Act 1978 1;

-“rules” means the rules made with respect to the Foundation under section 28C;
+rules means the rules made with respect to the Foundation under section 28C;

-“Trustees” means The Trustees of the Museum and Art Gallery of Western Australia appointed under the Museum and Art Gallery of Western Australia Act 1911.
+Trustees means The Trustees of the Museum and Art Gallery of Western Australia appointed under the Museum and Art Gallery of Western Australia Act 1911.

 [Section 4 amended by No. 35 of 1978 s.
 4; No. 75 of 1987 s.
 8; No. 59 of 1988 s.
 4.]